 Exploring opportunities, building credentials

 Roswell Park assists current employees and members of the community in exploring opportunities at Roswell Park and building the credentials to get the job.
-At least a third of minority new hires come to us through outreach programs, including job fairs and job-training events in underserved communities.
-This is a free service that supports prospective candidates in:
+Roswell Park leads outreach efforts, such as job fairs and career-readiness programs, to proactively reach job seekers in diverse communities.

 - Exploring career options and Roswell Park departments